michel-steuwer/cv/typst/michel-steuwer.typ

 - *Most cited papers* at *ICFP 2015* and *CGO 2017*.

 - *PhD thesis* honoured with the highest possible grade *Summa cum laude*.
-  *Nominated* as one of 34 candidates for the *prize for the best dissertation* of 2015 in Informatics from Germany, Austria, or Switzerland.
+  *Nominated* as one of 34 for the *prize for the best dissertation* of 2015 in Informatics from Germany, Austria, or Switzerland.

 = Research Projects and Grants